 Planned giving can be simple

-Thank you for your interest in the planned giving program of the Friends of the Folsom Zoo, Inc. Your contribution will benefit the animals’ quality of life, improve their habitat, contribute to education programs for children of all ages, and ensure that future generations will enjoy our wonderful Zoo Sanctuary and the programs you value today.
+Thank you for your interest in the planned giving program of The Friends of the Folsom Zoo, Inc. Your contribution will benefit the animals’ quality of life, improve their habitat, contribute to education programs for children of all ages, and ensure that future generations will enjoy our wonderful Folsom City Zoo Sanctuary and the programs you value today.

 - Receive a charitable deduction